pudly/schmopera-hugo/content/articles/mo-elektra.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1570496232/media/2019/10/MOElektra_37A0843_pyuhyh.jpg){{% /md %}}

-<figcaption> in Elektra, Minnesota Opera, 2019.
+<figcaption>Craig Irvin as Orest and Sabine Hogrefe as Elektra in Elektra, Minnesota Opera, 2019.
 Photo: Cory Weaver.</figcaption>

 </figure>

 I liked this ending, because as the opera went on, we could see Elektra becoming more and more immersed in the violent obsessiveness of her character.
 On one occasion, she was led off camera by some crew, and the camera obviously pointed on some other action, and there Elektra was, wielding the axe lustfully.
 The director notices what she is doing and snatched the axe away and leads her back to her mark for the next scene.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1570496247/media/2019/10/MOElektra_T8A0820_nkodpk.jpg){{% /md %}}

-<figcaption> in Elektra, Minnesota Opera, 2019.
+<figcaption>Sabine Hogrefe as Elektra and Craig Irvin as Orest in Elektra, Minnesota Opera, 2019.
 Photo: Cory Weaver.</figcaption>

 </figure>